Digital Ambulance Chasers? Law Firms Send Ads To Patients' Phones Inside ERs

 "Is everybody in an emergency room going to need an attorney?
 Absolutely not," Kakis says.
 "But people that are going to need a personal injury attorney are more than likely at some point going to end up in an emergency room."

-The advertisers identify someone's location by grabbing what is known as "phone ID" from Wi-Fi, cell data, or an app using GPS.
+The advertisers identify someone's location by grabbing what is known as "phone ID" from Wi-Fi, cell data or an app using GPS.

 Once someone crosses the digital fence, Kakis says, the ads can show up for more than a month — and on multiple devices.